-The Dutch government has announced a number of measures to limit the financial and economic consequences of the corona virus for businesses.
+The Dutch government has introduces a number of measures to limit the financial and economic consequences of the corona virus for businesses.
 Below you can read which measures currently apply.

 Special deferral of payment

-The deferral of payment applies for a period of three months.
-This period can be extended with a new period of three months.
-For the request for the second term of special deferral of payment, a statement must be provided by a third expert, such as your accountant or a tax service provider.
+The (extended) deferral of payment applies in principal until 31 December 2021.
+For the request for the extention of special deferral of payment, a statement must be provided by a third expert, such as your accountant or a tax service provider.
 Please note that such a statement does not have to be provided in case the total tax liability does not exceed € 20.000.

 When the extension is granted, any penalties received for non-payment or late payment of wage tax or VAT do not have to be paid.
 If you nevertheless received a penalty, the penalty will be reversed.